About Harrogate Retrofit

 The various building trades involved will need training to retrofit homes and homeowners will also need some support to develop an understanding what form of retrofitting is suitable for their home

-Earlier this year, ZCH won a fund of money from the Energy Industry Voluntary Redress Scheme from the Energy Saving Trust, to help pay something toward training the building trades in the Harrogate district, along with assessors and coordinators.
+Earlier in 2022, ZCH won a fund of money from the Energy Industry Voluntary Redress Scheme from the Energy Saving Trust, to help pay something toward training the building trades in the Harrogate district, along with assessors and coordinators.

 Key to this training and indeed the retrofit work carried out on homes, is that it adheres to Pas2035 standard.
 This standard, when applied to retrofit plan ensures that each individual building has been taken into consideration and work carried out will benefit the efficiency, but not harm the fabric of the building.
 Click here for a more detailed look at Pas2035 and how it applies to the retrofit process.